 As overseas transcripts can be delayed, the Financial Aid Office may ensure timely disbursement of your next semester’s aid (after your overseas program) by performing an initial SAP evaluation based on the worst-case scenario of your failing all your overseas courses.
 For most undergraduates, this usually results in a temporary financial aid probationary period during which you will retain aid eligibility.
 Once your official overseas transcript is transmitted to the USC Office of Degree Progress, we can re-evaluate your SAP eligibility and lift the probationary status as applicable.

-To prevent any delay in the submission of your transcript, please make sure you have paid any outstanding charges (room and board, etc.) you may owe the overseas institution.
+To prevent any delay in the submission of your transcript, please make sure you have paid any outstanding charges (housing and food/meals, etc.) you may owe the overseas institution.

 When Can Students Expect to Receive Their Overseas Financial Aid?

 Students studying abroad in the fall semester will receive their Financial Aid Summaries in mid-June.
 Students studying abroad in the spring semester will be notified of their financial aid status in early December.
 Students studying abroad in the summer semester will be notified in mid-April.